 Aguinid Falls is not quite as popular as Kawasan Falls just up the road, but the word is spreading quickly about this awesome tourist destination in Cebu that supports eco-tourism.

-From Moalboal, it’s approximately 1 hour and 20 minutes drive south along the coastline to reach Aguinid Falls.
+From Moalboal, it’s approximately a 1 hour and 20-minute drive south along the coastline to reach Aguinid Falls.

 This is not your typical waterfall where you take a short trek in, go for a dip and take photos, but rather an epic and very physical adventure that involves jumping, climbing ropes, and navigating your way through the cascading falls.